school-brainhack/school-brainhack.github.io/content/en/modules/python_data_analysis/index.md

 Note: Internet is your best friend.
 Remember that whenever you are stuck, resources and blogs can help you figure it out (Stack Overflow).

-If you are done, you can play around with different functions.
+If you are done, you can play around with different functions (ex. other plotting functions).
 Try to answer interesting questions you might have using the data.

  * Follow up with Marie-Eve Picard to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada: